kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 weighted avg       0.91      0.72      0.78     42222
 ```

 While our direction and title improved, our ingredients precision and f1 score actually got worse.
 Which
-is wierd since we did this to mostly improve how we get ingredients.
+is weird since we did this to mostly improve how we get ingredients.
 However, if we run predict we will
 see things are looking a lot better.

 ```json